DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- Added `FRST/WP` arrow symbols to the Macron DK. `FRST` is an arrow cross, `WP` left-right and up-down arrows.
 Single on unshifted, double on shifted and AltGr.
 		- These arrow symbol mappings are geometrically mapped in a Colemak-centric way.
 For another layout, revision is desirable.
 	- You can have a hotkey run a debug/utility routine (in `_PKL_main.ahk`) of choice, by means of `epklDebugHotkey` and `whichUtility` in the Settings files.
+	- Vanilla Colemak-eD added to the MSKLC folder; there was only CAWS before.
+The Vanilla layout is ISO/ANSI agnostic.
+	- A "Special keys" tab on the Settings GUI can define Caps key behavior, Compose keys and CoDeKeys.
+		- These can also be set using the Key Mapper tab and `.ini` file editing, but this way should be more clear for newcomers.
+	- Instead of a tricksy {Shift DownTemp} one-shot Shift on CoDeKey etc, a new syntax for, e.g., {Shift OSM} now activates the Sticky Mod routine.
+		- It works with any prefix-entry α or β (AHK code) entries.
+		- This is necessary to use OSM Shift in a string with VK/SC mapped keys, as their Send methods don't cancel {Shift DownTemp}.

 	- Dual-function Compose/DK "CoDeKey": If a sequence isn't recognized by the Compose key, it becomes a dead key (@co0) instead.
 		- This seems very nice for locale layouts' special letters.
 I've put mine next to the ISO-Compose key for easy rolls.